 The Inquiry Application process is now closed for 2017.
 Meyer will notify organizations in mid-June whether or not they are invited to submit a full proposal.
 We anticipate making final award decisions by the end of 2017, with funding available to organizations in early 2018.
 Visit Meyer’s funding opportunity page for more information.

 Many challenges facing the Willamette River system are far-reaching and systemic.
 Pollution from urban and rural runoff, high stream temperatures, aquatic invasive species, and gaps in our knowledge about river processes and the status of its fish and wildlife are just a few examples.
 Basin Wide Impact grants support projects that address needs on a broad scale and cannot be tied to a specific geographical location.
 Projects funded through this strategy may include scientific research, public policy research and analysis, regional or basin wide collaboratives, and broad-reaching public engagement and outreach efforts.

-For 2017, applicants may submit Basin Wide Impact proposals anytime between April 3rd – June 15th, 2017.
+The application process is now closed for 2017.
 We anticipate making funding decisions by September, with funds available in November.

 Tributary Funding Strategy

 In 2009, Meyer selected seven Willamette basin watershed councils to participate in a 10-year model watershed program through a competitive application process.
 We are no longer accepting applications under our tributary funding strategy.